svt/gradle-yapp-publisher-plugin/README.md

 * More tests
 * More settings can be simplified and auto set
-* Ability to do final release stage on maven central so one does not have to do it manually
 * More pre-configured targets.
 JFrog and Custom
 * Better semi smart Plugin identification
 * Create sample configuration